 Lots of kids love video games.
 In fact, they like them so much that they might hear something like this from mom or dad: "Enough!
-Unplug that thing and find something else to do!"
+Find something else to do!"

-It can be good advice, even if you were just about to crash through to the next level.
+It can be good advice, even if you were about to get to the next level.
 Why?
 Too much of anything is just too much.
 It's true that some studies have shown certain video games can improve hand–eye coordination, problem-solving skills, and the mind's ability to process information.
-But too much video game playing may lead to health problems.
+But too much video game playing may cause problems.

 But here's the good news: Playing video games some of the time can be OK.
-Just choose quality games and limit screen time — which includes TV, computer, smartphone, tablet, and video game time combined — to no more than 2 hours a day.
+Choose quality games, and limit screen time — which includes TV, computer, smartphone, tablet, and video game time combined — to a reasonable amount.

 A good game will be the right one for how old you are.
 Games are rated like movies and your mom or dad can help figure out which ones you should use.
 If you can choose one that gets you up and moving, that's even better.